xplosionmind/quitsocialmedia.club/pages/notes.md

 ---
+layout: page
 permalink: /notes
 title: Notes
 ---
-Sorry, content in this page are random, pretty messed up and both in English and Italian, since these are quick notes for the website and manifesto creation.
+Content in this page are random, pretty messed up and both in English and Italian, since these are quick notes for the website and manifesto creation.
 {:.warning}

 ## Resources